Marizol97/Social-Network-API/README.md

 <a name = "installation"></a>
 ## Installation
-npm install
-npm run start
+follow in this order npm install, npm run start, http://localhost:
-http://localhost:

 <a name = "technologies"></a>